TDK Mediactive: History

 On December 20, 2000, the company signed an exclusive video game licensing deal with DreamWorks SKG to produce and publish games based on Shrek.

 On April 13, 2001, the company signed a five-year deal with clothing brand No Limits to publish games based on the license.
 At E3 2001, the company secured the video game licensing rights to RoboTech from Mattel.
 The company later signed a deal with The Beanstalk Group to produce games based on Dinotopia.
 On September 27, 2001, the company announced a two-year co-publishing agreement with Activision Value to handle the Right of first refusal for TDK's PC titles.
 In November 2001, the company announced to publish games for the GameCube.
 This was followed with a licensing agreement from DC to produce video games based on Aquaman in December.

 The company continued gaining exclusive video game rights to franchises through 2002.
-They secured a deal with Jim Henson Interactive to produce games based on The Muppets in April, an extension of their Shrek license to also include video game rights to Shrek 2, a deal with Mattel for He-Man, a Nintendo-only deal with Hasbro for the Tonka franchise in May (under a sub-licensing agreement with Infogrames), and Disney Interactive with Pirates of the Caribbean: The Curse of the Black Pearl and The Haunted Mansion from Disney Interactive in July.
+It secured a deal with Jim Henson Interactive to produce games based on The Muppets in April, an extension of its Shrek license to also include video game rights to Shrek 2, a deal with Mattel for He-Man, a Nintendo-only deal with Hasbro for the Tonka franchise in May (under a sub-licensing agreement with Infogrames), and Disney Interactive with Pirates of the Caribbean: The Curse of the Black Pearl and The Haunted Mansion from Disney Interactive in July.
 On October 18, 2002, the company launched TDK Impulse, a publishing label intended for games that had "broad consumer appeal and a low price point".

 In January 2003, the company purchased the video game licensing rights to the UFC from Crave Entertainment.
-May 2003, the company announced their Shrek 2 video game tie-in would be a co-publishing collaboration with Activision.
+May 2003, the company announced its Shrek 2 video game tie-in would be a co-publishing collaboration with Activision.